slopezpereyra/slopezpereyra.github.io/_posts/2025-04-03-MonteCarloEstimationPi.md

 ---
-title: Estimating pi using Monte Carlo simulations
+title: Estimating π using Monte Carlo simulations
 categories: [Science, Personal]
 ---

-Recall that the area of a circle with radius $r$ is $\pi r^2$.
-If we take $r = 1$, then by this definition we have
+> Monte Carlo simulations are an interesting a peculiar thing, insofar as they
+> allow us to approximate deterministic values through non-deterministic random
+> processes.
+In particular, I show in this entry how (and why) we can use Monte
+> Carlo simulations  to approximate the value of $\pi$.

+We all know $\pi$ is the ration between a circumference's radius $r$ and length
+$l$.
+But $\pi$ is also the area within a unitary circle, i.e.

 $$
 \begin{equation*}